Updated: May 29

 It would appear that this regulatory agency is nothing but a toothless tiger at best, put in place to give donors reassurance of accountability, when in reality, they appear to do nothing more than turn a blind eye.
 In fact, at best they only seem capable of acting when the general public have already lost complete faith in the charity, instead of preventing the public from losing faith to begin with.

-People have become extremely skeptical about donating to charities, particularly the Red Cross, and after examining the world wide systematic cases of corruption, mismanagement and out right fraud, it would seem they have every right to be skeptical.
+People have become extremely sceptical about donating to charities, particularly the Red Cross, and after examining the world wide systematic cases of corruption, mismanagement and outright fraud, it would seem they have every right to be sceptical.
 The Red Cross website states that the Red Cross has long experience in managing donations with integrity and undertaking effective distribution.
 That's a bold statement when thus far all evidence is to the contrary.

 It's ironic that the very charity, chartered with assisting with epidemics and emergencies, is the same charity that has its own epidemic and systemic levels of corruption, mismanagement and in some cases outright fraud.